 - Out-Degree Centrality.
 Number of outgoing links, which shows the number of references to other nodes.

 - Betweenness Centrality.
-Number of shortest paths that go through a node, reflecting its role as a communication hub in the network structure.
+Number of shortest paths that go through a node.
+This reflects the node’s role as a communication hub in the network structure.

 - Eigenvector Centrality.
-The importance of a node is determined by the importance of its neighbors, similar to Google’s PageRank algorithm.
+The importance of a node is determined by the importance of its neighbors.
+Eigenvector centrality resembles Google’s PageRank algorithm.

 Interactive Display Features

 Tooltips.
-Hovering over a node emphasizes its outgoing links and shows a tooltip with additional information about the Twitter account including user name, number of relevant tweets about the topic, and the average sentiment of the tweets.
+Hovering over a node emphasizes its outgoing links and shows a tooltip with additional information about the Twitter account.
+This includes user name, number of relevant tweets about the topic, and the average sentiment of the tweets.

 Highlight Mode.
 Clicking on a node greys out the rest of the network and expands the tooltip with three search options (replace, restrict, expand).
-A single click on additional nodes adds them to the highlighted part of the network, while double clicking disables highlight mode and restores the whole network structure.
+A single click on additional nodes adds them to the highlighted part of the network.
+A double click disables highlight mode and restores the whole network structure.